Non-Markovian quantum processes: complete framework and efficient characterisation: Efficient state representation of the process tensor

-In the second part of our proof, we show that, with the addition of two extra ancillas, the process tensor can be described by a pure, matrix-product state.
-From this representation it is clear that the number of independent elements of the process tensor does not grow exponentially with the number of time steps $k$, but linearly: the size of the matrix product state and hence the process tensor grows as $\mathcal{O}(k d_\s^2 D)$, where $D$ is the bond dimension of the state.
-In general, $D\le d_\e^2$ with $d_\e$ the dimension of the environment.
+From this representation it is clear that the number of independent elements of the process tensor does not always grow exponentially with the number of time steps $k$, but will, in many physically relevant cases, grow linearly: the size of the matrix product operator and hence the process tensor grows as $\mathcal{O}(k d_{S}^2 D^2)$, where $D$ is the bond dimension of the state.
+In general, $D\le d_{E}$, the dimension of the environment.
 This is reassuring, since the description should not be more complex than the corresponding OQE.
-Even though the environment dimension could be large, there is always a consistent OQE with $d_\e=d^{3^k-1}$, and we expect the effective bond dimension to be much smaller than this in practice; often only part of the environment interacts with the system at any given time.
-This comprises a significantly more efficient representation for processes with many time steps.
-We now move to quantum Markov processes and make use of generalised CJI states to better understand them.
+Even though the environment dimension could be large, there is always a consistent OQE with $d_{E}\leq d^{3^k-1}$, and we expect the effective bond dimension to be much smaller than this in practice; often only part of the environment interacts with the system at any given time and, in practice, even an infinite-dimensional environment can be approximated by a finite one~\cite{reactioncoord, generalpseudomodes}.
+This comprises a significantly more efficient representation for processes with many time steps, and opens up the possibility to use singular value truncation and other techniques~\cite{MPSreview, 10gross150401, cramer, arXiv:1612.08000} to meaningfully approximate the dynamics by pruning low-probability branches of the MPS description.
+We now demonstrate how the Choi state of a process tensor, defined on a set of time steps, can be used to directly recover information about dynamics on subsets of those time steps.